Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 arrays.
 They cannot use the Python keywords `and`, `or`, and `not` because they don't work on arrays.

-The `mask` is just an array of booleans:
+Our `mask` is just an array of booleans:

 ```py
 >>> mask